 One of the most popular long-distance trips from Madrid by train is to Barcelona, the coastal capital of the Catalonia region.
 I’ve visited the city twice, choosing new major sites to peruse without rushing, savouring long boulevard-strewn walks, Barcelona bike tours and beach days, and spending long evenings sipping jugs of sangria in a local neighbourhood square.
 Coupled with Madrid, you’ll need some big city steam.

 A stroll on the kilometre-long Las Ramblas is a rite of passage, and Gaudi’s architectural masterpieces take centre stage, most notably the Sagrada Familia, the egg-white curves of Casa Mila, the mosaic wonders of Casa Batlló and Park Güell.
-The Gothic Quarter (Barri Gòtic) brings together an incredible maze of narrow streets, medieval squares and striking gothic façades.
+The Gothic Quarter (Barri Gòtic) combines an incredible maze of narrow streets, medieval squares and striking gothic façades.
 Shop local produce from seafood to jamón ibérico and cheese at the market institution that is La Boqueria and catch a local bus to one stretch of La Barceloneta – the long yellow sand stretch and promenade of Barcelona’s city beach.

 Madrid to Valencia